Philippines reports first coronavirus death outside China

 Russia introduced visa restrictions and will start evacuating Russian citizens on Monday and Tuesday, Interfax and TASS news agencies reported.

-The Philippines also expanded its travel ban to include all foreigners coming from China, widening an earlier restriction that covered only those from Hubei.
+The Philippines expanded its travel ban to include all foreigners coming from China, widening an earlier restriction that covered only those from Hubei.

+New Zealand and Vietnam also barred foreigners who have been in China, with Vietnam saying it would halt all flights to and from China.

+Taiwan is asking its diplomats to talk to governments where Taiwanese airlines fly to ensure more flights are not cut off due the island’s inclusion by the WHO as part of China due to the coronavirus outbreak.

 More than 100 Germans and family members landed in Frankfurt on Saturday after being evacuated from Wuhan.
 Around 250 Indonesians were being evacuated from Hubei.